RyanMillerC/poke-line/README.md

 (poke-line-mode 1)
 ```

-The chosen Pokemon can be selected with:
+The chosen Pokémon can be selected with:

 ```elisp
 (poke-line-set-pokemon "charmander")
 ```

-The command above is also interactive so Pokemon can be swapped
+The command above is also interactive so Pokémon can be swapped
 on the fly:

 ```elisp
 M-x poke-line-set-pokemon "charmander"
 ```

-Easily set the default Pokemon in your config with use-package:
+Easily set the default Pokémon in your config with use-package:

 ```elisp
 (use-package poke-line